 It’s no coincidence that Astrid Lindgren’s beloved figure Karlsson on the roof has his apartment in Stockholm’s Vasastan.
-That’s exactly where the author herself lived for more than 60 years, from 1941–2002.
+That’s exactly where the author herself lived for more than 60 years, from 1941 to 2002.
 The home, with four rooms, a kitchen and – unusually for the 1940s – two toilets, looks exactly as it did when the world-famous children’s writer was still alive.
 You can even see the bed where she used to write in the mornings.
-The interior is pretty typical for a middle-class Stockholm home of the time, with an open fireplace for cold evenings, easy chairs and a sofa for cozy socializing, and, naturally, lots of book shelves.
+The interior is pretty typical for a middle-class Stockholm home of the time, with an open fireplace for cold evenings, easy chairs and a sofa for cosy socializing, and, naturally, lots of bookshelves.

 Dalagatan 46, Stockholm

 A home and a rare collection of art in one, Sven Harry’s home is actually a replica of the art collector’s former house, a 18th century manor on Lidingö.
 It’s located on the roof of his art museum in Stockholm and furnished exactly as the house was, including Karlsson’s extensive art collection.
 Paintings by Carl Fredrik Hill, Helene Schjerfbeck and Ernst Josephson are joined by more contemporary acquisitions such as Ylva Ogland and Dan Wolgers.
 Rugs by Märta Måås Fjetterström share space with furniture designed by Georg Haupt and Gio Ponti.